Bloody Monday raid: Casualties

 UNOSOM commanders initially claimed that only 7 Somalis had been killed, all men and all combatants.
 This number was later revised to 13 and then 20 as the body count rose at Bandair Hospital through the remainder of the day.
 Scott Peterson, who was present on the scene of the attack, claims that the raid was far deadlier than US and UN officials acknowledged.

 According to the International Committee of the Red Cross, there were 54 Somalis killed and 161 wounded, though this was based on a survey of the dead and injured at two large hospitals in Mogadishu.
-The actual casualty count is possibly higher as only two medical facilities in the entire city were canvassed, and since many Somalis follow the Islamic tradition of burying the dead immediately.
+According to Washington Post correspondent Keith Richburg, the actual casualty count was possibly higher as only two medical facilities in the entire city were canvassed, and since many Somalis follow the Islamic tradition of burying the dead immediately.
+Africa Rights Watch asserted the evidence pointed to a death toll exceeding 54.

 Somali witness and SNA accounts of the attack claimed 73 people, who could be named, were killed and 200 were wounded, which UNOSOM officials denied.
-Mark Bowden would note that every eyewitness he interviewed placed the number of dead at 70 or more and that former ambassador and U.S. special envoy to Somalia Robert B. Oakley accepted this figure.
-He would further note that many of those interviewed, including non Somalis aid workers, would say that many of those killed in the attack had been well respected Habr Gidr moderates opposed to Aidid.
+Italian press reports reported 70 deaths, while Irish press reported up to 80.
+Mark Bowden noted that every eyewitness he interviewed placed the number of dead at 70 or more and that former ambassador and U.S. special envoy to Somalia Robert B. Oakley accepted this figure.
+Many of those killed in the strike were vocal supporters of reconciliation and negotiations with UNOSOM.

+In his research for Black Hawk Down, Bowden discovered that numerous interviewees, encompassing non-Somali aid workers, asserted that many of those killed in the attack were well-respected Habar Gidir moderates who had opposed Aidid.
 Doctors Without Borders claimed that one of their high ranking Somali administrators for the city of Merca had been participating in the meeting and was killed.
-Many of those who would die in the strike were vocal supporters of reconciliation and negotiations with UNOSOM.
 According to Mark Bradbury, "The killing of these people prevented an early resolution to the conflict."
 Several of the notable figures killed were: